 “I want my tenants to move out during their fixed-term lease because I want the house vacant when I sell.
 If I want them gone, they should leave, right?” – Owner, NSW

-We asked Professionals Lithgow Licensee, Tina Case for her advice.
+We asked Director & Property Manager at Professionals Lithgow Tina Case for her advice.

 “You own the house, so while you think this would be fine, unfortunately, it just isn’t the case,” Tina said.

-Tina said the only option that property owners legally have in this instance, is to give the tenant an end of lease termination notice so that they know that they need to vacate at the end of the lease period.
+Tina said the only option that property owners legally have in this instance is to give the tenant an end of lease termination notice to know that they need to vacate at the end of the lease period.

-“On the flip side of this, once you have given the tenant notice that you are placing the property on the market, if they do not want to stay during a sale process, they can give you notice, stating that they are leaving, and you must allow them out of the fixed term of the tenancy with no penalty to them.”
+“Imagine you give the tenant notice that you’re placing the property on the market, and they do not want to stay during a sale process.
+They can give you notice stating that they are leaving, and you must allow them out of the fixed term of the tenancy with no penalty to them.”

-Tina said this can be a complicated process, so make sure that you read the lease and stick to the conditions that are set out in there (clauses 20, 21 and 22).
+Tina said this could be a complicated process, so make sure that you read the lease and stick to the conditions set out there (clauses 20, 21 and 22).